THE ART OF XINGYI BOXING

-Once the essentials have been grasped, they become the basis for the whole body.
-When going forward, every limb moves uncommanded, and when withdrawing, every bone arrives without a thought.
-However, these things cannot be considered without being described.
+Once these essentials have been grasped, they will become a part of you.
+When going forward, every limb will move uncommanded, and when withdrawing, every bone will arrive without a thought.
+However, these things first have to be discussed in order to be realized.

 9th DISCOURSE ON ESSENTIALS [STEPPING PRINCIPLES]

 From your five senses to your many bones, your movement is presided over by your stepping.
 Your step provides the base for your body and the crux for its movement.
 When fighting with an opponent, it is always the case that you are to use your whole body.
 But without your step, your body really has nothing to stand on.
 Adapting according to the situation lies with your hands, but the capacity for your hands to maneuver lies with your stepping.

 When advancing or retreating, turning around or to the sides, you will have no vehicle to drive you there unless you step.
 When raising or lowering, expanding or contracting, you will show no ingenuity of adaptation unless you step.
 We say that “operations are in your sight and adaptations are in your mind”, and therefore you are to twist and turn in endless variations to stay out of danger, but this cannot happen without the step being in charge.
 However, it is crucial that you do not try to force this.